nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 * Run the downloaded executable file and complete the installation
 * Open WinSCP app
 * Click on New Session button in the top left menu
-* Set protocal as FTP, encryption as TLS/SSL explicit encryption if the FTP server uses encryption or select No encryption, port as 21, hostname as localhost, enter username and password.
+* Set protocol as FTP, encryption as TLS/SSL explicit encryption if the FTP server uses encryption or select No encryption, port as 21, hostname as localhost, enter username and password.
 Finally click login
 ![winscp_connect_ftp](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/winscp_connect_ftp.PNG)
 * Now FTP server is connected to WinSCP
 * We can copy,paste,rename,delete the ftp server files just like file explorer